eervin123/eervin123.github.io/About.md

 ## Who is Eric?

+Founder and CEO of [Blockforce Capital Management](https://www.blockforcecapital.com), Co-Founder and CIO of [Onramp Invest](https://www.onrampinvest.com).
+Eric was recently appointed as a member of the CFTC Technology Advisory Counsel, Virtual Currency Subcommittee, and has been named “as a top crypto pioneer” by Business Insider in their bitcoin Wall Street power list (April, 2018).
+Blockforce Capital Management is a quantitative asset management firm that specializes in the crypto and blockchain asset class.
+Eric previously founded, led and then sold, Reality Shares, an award winning Exchange Traded Fund company known for innovation in the and regulatory compliance.

-Someday I'll get around to adding some details about myself, but in the meantime, here are a bunch of vids :vhs: that we made in my Reality Shares days. :point_down:
+Someday I'll get around to adding some less sterile details about myself, but in the meantime, here are a bunch of vids :vhs: that we made in my Reality Shares days. :point_down:

 ## Reality Shares Legacy Videos and Commercials